What are the key criteria for residential chain link fence panels?

 - Vinyl coating over finished core wire.
 According to ASTM 668, vinyl coated chain link fencing is specified and ordered by the metallic core wire with the specified coating to follow.

 - Class 1 Extruded.
 Your residential chain link is typically “non-spec class 1 extruded” wire, meaning the vinyl coating is simply pulled over the wire like a sock over your foot.
-This wire generally is miss represented because it is thicker than the higher grade materials.
-Of course, the reason it is thicker is because it is not bonded to the chain link and can easily tear or peel.
+This wire generally is misrepresented because it is thicker than the higher grade materials.
+Of course, the extra thickness is due to the wire being not bound to the chain link (so that it does not easily tear or peel).

 - Class 2A Extruded and Bonded.
 The second grade of wire is the “class 2A extruded and bonded” wire.
 This wire may appear in some specifications and is generally used in commercial applications.
 The vinyl coating is thinner than the Class 1 Extruded wire.
 However, the extruded and bonded wire is bonded to the wire by means of an intense glue, thus less likely to peel or tear from the core wire.

 - Class 2B Fused and Bonded.
 The third grade of wire is Class 2B Thermally Fused and Bonded.
 This class of wire is most predominately specified with architects, engineers, city, state and federal.
 It has the thinnest coating yet has the greatest strength in resisting cracking, peeling and tearing.
 The vinyl coating is literally fused and bonded to the steel like welding two pieces of steel together.
 This is the superior vinyl coating.

 How do I select my residential fence framework from American Fence Company of Sioux Falls?